 Definition: This term means any act, or failure to act: 1) Involves a non-verbal lack of truthfulness or deception; and 2) Is a matter of interest to the District only.

 Misrepresenting one's professional qualifications.

-Falsifying documentation related to the completion of in-service or continuing education credit hours.
+Falsifying documentation related to the completion of in-service or antiquing advantage and it have continuing education credit hours.

 Making a non-disqualifying false statement on an application for employment.